 By Arwa Lodhi

-The National Institute of Health states that it’s unknown whether all of the ingredients in hairspray are safe for human use, but to compound the problem, hairspray manufacturers have knowingly included ingredients that have had cariogenic effects, including those that have caused rare liver cancers and birth defects.
-Some of the worst ingredients in most hairsprays include:
+The National Institute of Health states that it’s unknown whether all of the ingredients in hair spray are safe for human use, but to compound the problem, hair spray manufacturers have knowingly included ingredients that have had cariogenic effects, including those that have caused rare liver cancers and birth defects.

-Propylene glycol is the stuff you top up your car with so fuel doesn’t freeze – you know, that chemical that’s so tough that it can withstand temperatures of -34 ° degrees.
-Propylene glycol has been linked to red, itchy skin; allergic reactions; kidney and liver toxicity; and stupor, convulsions and other unspecified “severe mental symptoms”.
+Propylene glycol is the stuff you top up your car with so fuel doesn’t freeze.
+You know, that chemical that’s so tough that it can withstand temperatures of -34 ° degrees.
+But propylene glycol has been linked to red, itchy skin; allergic reactions; kidney and liver toxicity; and stupor, convulsions and other unspecified “severe mental symptoms”.
+Yipes!

 These are used to push all those chemicals out of the can and onto your hair.
 But this practicality comes at a cost – with propellants linked to allergic skin reactions, asthma and breathing difficulties.
 In some cases, they’re even (and rather frighteningly) linked to fatal heart complications.